 SAVE $200 WITH PROMO CODE: OUTPOST

-A perfect trip for beginner climbers and people wanting a high-altitude experience who have little or no mountaineering skills.
+The perfect trip for beginner climbers, and people wanting a high-altitude experience who have little or no mountaineering skills.

 We return to the bustling town of Huaraz for a celebration dinner and dancing, Peruvian style, and with opportunities to explore the culture of Peru.
 Two languages are spoken in this region, Spanish and Quechua.
 The indigenous Quechua people, whose ancestry can be traced directly to the Incas, continue to weave intriguing tales around the mountains of the Cordillera Blanca and to live in the shadows of the Andes, farming much as their ancestors did.

 This rich cultural backdrop offers glimpses into Peru’s past and into one of South America’s most important cultural vestiges, the Inca Empire, adding immensely to your overall experience.

 - Departs: contact operator directly for current departs

 - Price: Contact operator for current pricing; – $200 with promo code: Outpost.
 Client-to-guide ratio is 4:1

 - Pack animals and porters for group gear